novacbn/kahi-ui/README.md

 > **NOTE**: This framework is considered **`pre-alpha`**, utilize at your own risk!

-> Straight-forward UI for the modern Web Applications
+> Straight-forward UI for the modern Web Application

 ## Documentation